-Friends of TGSP generally have business meetings at 3:30 pm on the third Wednesday of the month.
+Friends of TGSP generally have business meetings at 3:15 pm on the third Wednesday of certain months.
 However, the group often couples the meetings with projects or presentations.
 Also, the meeting time and date may be changed.
 Check the friends’ website at www.friendsofthegorge.com or ask at the Info Desk in the Interpretive Center for current information.

 List of Projects and Events